1920's Bennett Automatic

 As of now no other example has been found of this configuration.

-It may have been altered after it was built or by Bennett, unknown at
+It was altered after it was built by Bennett or others, unknown at

 It has a Caille sticker on it but it is not a Caille Bros.machine but a

 machine made by George W. Bennett.